 Welcome to the Mind Body Movement community!

-Whether you’re new to yoga altogether or just new to Mind Body Movement, here are answers to some FAQs to help you settle in and start your yoga journey with me.
+Whether you’re new to yoga altogether or just new to Mind Body Movement, here are answers to some FAQs to help you settle in and start your yoga journey with us.
 If you don't see what you’re looking for, please feel free to get in touch.
-I always love to have a chat!
+We always love to have a chat!

 I’VE NEVER DONE YOGA – WHICH CLASS SHOULD I GO TO?